Posted by: Jeffrey T. Lynch, M.D., M.P.H. in Well Vision

 Common Eye Conditions to Watch For

-Early detection and treatment are critical to preventing permanent vision loss from common eye diseases, such as:
+Early detection and treatment are essential to preventing vision loss from many common eye diseases, including:

-• Cataracts: Age-related clouding of the lens, the leading cause of vision loss in the U.S.
+• Cataracts: Clouding of the eye’s natural lens and the leading cause of vision loss in the United States.

-• Diabetic Retinopathy: Damage to the eye’s blood vessels caused by diabetes, the leading cause of blindness in American adults.
+• Diabetic Retinopathy: Damage to retinal blood vessels caused by diabetes; the leading cause of blindness among working-age adults.

-• Glaucoma: A group of diseases that damage the optic nerve, often affecting peripheral vision.
+• Glaucoma: A group of diseases that damage the optic nerve, often affecting peripheral vision first.

 How Often Should You Get an Eye Exam?

-Children’s eyes should be checked regularly by an eye doctor or a primary care provider.
-Vision screening on all children (usually performed at school or at the primary care provider’s office) should be done at least once between age 3 and 5 years to detect amblyopia or risk factors for the disease.
-The majority of children should have several vision screenings during childhood.
+Children’s vision should be monitored regularly by a primary care provider and/or an eye doctor.
+Vision screening is recommended at least once between ages 3 and 5 to detect amblyopia or risk factors for vision loss, and most children will undergo several screenings throughout childhood.

 • Fail a vision screening